-The statistical area of research has a number of products, their purpose being to provide a picture of resource utilisation in research and development activities in different sectors (enterprises, central government agencies, municipalities, county councils, universities and institutions of higher education, and the private non-profit sector).
+A number of products come within this area, their purpose being to provide a picture of resource utilisation in research and development activities in different sectors (enterprises, central government agencies, municipalities, county councils, universities and institutions of higher education, and the private nonprofit sector).
 The surveys are carried out every second year.
-However, annual indicators are produced in compliance with EU regulations.
-An overview is given of research and development in Sweden that includes international comparisons etc.
+Annual indicators are also produced in compliance with EU regulations.
+An overview is given of research and development in Sweden, including international comparisons etc.